Retainer Care

 Essix Retainers

 Unlike traditional retainers, Essix retainers are made of translucent plastic, which makes them virtually invisible and far less noticeable than traditional wire retainers.
-Patients also have the option to remove their retainer to brush and floss as they please; which also allows for a deeper clean with the retainer itself.
+Patients also have the option to remove their retainer to brush and floss as they please, which also allows for a deeper clean with the retainer itself.

 Bonded Retainers

 Bonded retainers are attached to the back of the teeth on either the upper arch, lower arch, or both to maintain tooth position without a removable appliance.
 This type of retainer is attached and removed in our office.
 Bonded retainers can offer smile retention with less daily maintenance.
-We will demonstrate how to brush and floss to keep your smile healthy without damaging your bonded retainer.
-We will also recommend regular checkups to ensure that your teeth remain in position and that your oral hygiene is in check.

 Retainer FAQs